Everglades National Park

-Federal and state authorities are taking actions that help mitigate ecological problems in Southern Florida such as expanding the park and reserve boundaries, destroying drainage canals, building water treatment reservoirs.
-While it may effective to accomplish local short-term goals, in the long run it cannot protect from negative outcomes of a much bigger problem - ocean level rise - which can eventually submerge the whole Everglades region.
+Federal and state authorities are taking actions that help mitigate ecological problems in Southern Florida such as expanding the park and reserve boundaries, destroying drainage canals, and building water treatment reservoirs.
+While it may effective to accomplish local short-term goals, in the long run, it cannot protect from negative outcomes of a much bigger problem - ocean level rise - which can eventually submerge the whole Everglades region.

-We found about 20 snails with beautiful shells along the trail.
+I found about 20 snails with beautiful shells along the trail.

-I was very surprised to see a place with such lush vegetation in the middle of boundless swampy river.
+I was very surprised to see a place with such lush vegetation in the middle of the boundless swampy river.

 It felt so good to hide from the heat under the big branches of palm trees and redwood.